elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ## 1. Introduction<a name="1">

-Next-Generation Sequencing (NGS) has played an important role in understanding the biology mechanisms from a genomics perspective.
+Next-Generation Sequencing (NGS) has played and is still playing an important role in understanding biological mechanisms from a genomics perspective.
 In the early 2000s, the price to sequence a genome was immense.
-Overtime the genomic data production has increased, with the to decreasing sequencing costs.
-Even though generating data became easier, computational storage and data analysis remains still a challenge.
+But with the decreasing sequencing costs, the genomic data production could be increased.
+Even though generating data became easier, computational storage and data analysis remain still a challenge.
 As the raw output genomic data contains sequencing errors, prep-processing is required to perform analysis.
 Different pipelines can be used to preprocess the data some of them share steps like a quality check, duplicate removal, and trimming reads.
 Read trimming is the process to remove low-quality bases or adapters while preserving the longest high-quality part of an NGS read.
 This step ameliorates mapping more reads to annotated genes, mitigates the effects of adapter contamination, plus it is widely assumed that trimming increases the accuracy of SNP calling and potentially could reduce the computational time (Didion et al., 2017; Del Fabbro et al., 2013; Bush, 2020).
 On the other hand, is the relevance of trimming in RNA-seq data is still discussed (Liao et Shi, 2020).

 There have been several trimming tools developed.
-However, there is not one that simultaneously provides the accuracy, computational efficiency, and feature set to work with the types and volumes of data (Didion et al., 2017).
-Therefore, the development and enhancment of trimming tools is still emerging.
+Given that, there is not one tool that simultaneously provides the accuracy, computational efficiency, and feature set to work with the types and volumes of data, the development and enhancement of trimming tools is still an emerging field.
+(Didion et al., 2017).
 The most common tools for trimming are Atropos, fastp, Trim Galore, and Trimmomatic (Bush, 2020).

 There are two types of trimming based on 1) sequence and 2) quality.
 The first one can cut sequence adapters while the second one is based on the quality based on a Phred score.
 Both perspectives use a FASTQ file, which keeps the information of the sequencing and is conformed by: